MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-ios/index.md

         end
     end
 	```
+    - Replace **Xcode-project-target** with the name of your Xcode project's target.

 2. Save and close the **podfile**.
 3. From a **Command-line** window, navigate into to the project's root folder.